data-forge-notebook/data-forge-notebook/README.md

 ## Build a static web page

-This builds the browser shell to a static web page:
+This builds the notebook editor to a static web page:

 ```bash
 pnpm run build-browser